microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 When configuring a face recognition system, it is important to quantify the performance in order to optimise your configuration options and, often more importantly, your real-world setup like camera position and frame rate.

-As with any performance checking, this is a process involving human validation.
+As with any performance checking, this procedure involves human validation.
 We need to process a sample of footage, count and write down the following quantities:

 - (TP) true positive *or* hit
 - (TN) true negative *or* correct rejection
 - (FP) false positive *or* false alarm
 - (FN) false negative *or* miss

-With these quantities you can calculate a single accuracy metric wit the following [formula](https://en.wikipedia.org/wiki/Precision_and_recall):
+With these quantities you can calculate a single accuracy metric with the following [formula](https://en.wikipedia.org/wiki/Precision_and_recall):

 ![eqn-accuracy](./figs/accuracy.svg)